johncmunson/markdown-renderer/resume.md

 **Catastrophe Solutions International • Sep ‘18—Sep ‘19**

 Sr. UI/UX Engineer
-- Migrated legacy codebase to a modern React/Redux architecture
+- Migrated legacy jQuery codebase to a modern React/Redux architecture
-- Maintained Ionic mobile applications
+- Maintained Ionic mobile applications which compiled to Android and iOS
+- Created a DSL / markup language used by field techs for rapid data capture
-- Dockerized Symfony API to enable cloud deployments
+- Dockerized backend microservices to enable one-click cloud deployments
-- Wrote serverless Node functions and deployed to AWS Lambda
 - Created token-based authentication and signup workflows

 **Transactly • Aug ‘17—Sep ‘18**

 UI/UX Engineer
 - Part of an agile team focused on modernizing real estate transactions
-- Single Page Application built in AngularJS that interfaced with a Symfony API
-- Led the team’s migration to React while maintaining old codebase
+- Spearheaded a large migration effort from AngularJS to React and TypeScript
+- Built out an internal React component library using Storybook (70+ reusable components)
-- Advocated for and implemented an end-to-end testing suite
+- Advocated for and implemented an end-to-end testing suite using CypressJS
+- Implemented frontend CI/CD pipelines with automated testing and code quality checks

 **Legendary AI • Jan ‘17—July ‘17**